KarAshutosh/karashutosh.github.io/blogs/blog1.md

 * `value=""` → Keeps the field empty.
 * `onfocus="alert(1)"` → Proof-of-concept payload (can be replaced with malicious JavaScript).
 * `autofocus=""` → Automatically focuses the input, triggering the payload immediately.
-* `/ <` → Filter bypass — prevents the filter from removing the tag while still being parsed by the browser.
+* `/ <` → Filter bypass, prevents the filter from removing the tag while still being parsed by the browser.

 ---